garrettmflynn/neosensory.js/README.md

 ## Examples

-Currently this repo contains a browser-based example that allows you to connect to your Buzz device, change its LEDs, and vibrate its motors.
+Currently this repo contains a browser-based [example]{@tutorial Dashboard} that allows you to connect to your Buzz device, change its LEDs, and vibrate its motors.

 ## License